openFyde/getting-started/README.md

 ## Setup openFyde

-Now fetch openFyde manifest, also create symlinks in the designated place to override the default one used by Chromium OS.
+Now fetch the openFyde manifest, also create symlinks in the designated place to override the default one used by Chromium OS.

 ```bash
 (outside)